Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Tascott, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Tascott experienced approximately 1 dwelling receiving development approval annually.
-Around 8 homes were approved between FY-21 to FY-25, with 1 approved so far in FY-26.
-This results in an average of 3.1 new residents per year for every home built over the past five financial years.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Tascott has experienced around 1 dwelling receiving development approval annually.
+Approximately 8 homes were approved over the past 5 financial years, between FY2021 and FY2025, with 1 additional approval in FY2026 so far.
+On average, 3.8 new residents have been added per year for every home built during these years.

-Demand significantly exceeds new supply, typically leading to price growth and increased buyer competition.
-The average construction value of new homes is $418,000, moderately above regional levels, indicating emphasis on quality construction.
-This financial year has seen $1.5 million in commercial approvals registered, suggesting a predominantly residential focus.
-Compared to Greater Sydney, Tascott records significantly lower building activity, 75.0% below the regional average per person.
-This constrained new construction often reinforces demand and pricing for existing dwellings.
+This has led to significant demand exceeding supply, typically resulting in price growth and increased buyer competition.
+The average construction value of new homes is $418,000, which is moderately above regional levels, suggesting an emphasis on quality construction.
+In FY2026, $1.5 million in commercial approvals have been registered, indicating a predominantly residential focus.
+Compared to Greater Sydney, Tascott records markedly lower building activity, at 75.0% below the regional average per person.
+This constrained new construction often reinforces demand and pricing for existing dwellings, with levels also under the national average, suggesting the area's established nature and potential planning limitations.

-The area's established nature is indicated by its level being under the national average, potentially suggesting planning limitations.
-Recent development has been entirely comprised of detached houses, preserving Tascott's low density nature and attracting space-seeking buyers.
-The estimated population per dwelling approval is 1698 people, reflecting its quiet, low activity development environment.
-Population projections indicating stability or decline should reduce housing demand pressures in the area, benefiting potential buyers.
+Recent development has consisted entirely of detached houses, preserving Tascott's low density nature and attracting space-seeking buyers.
+The estimated population count per dwelling approval is 1698 people, reflecting its quiet, low activity development environment.
+Population projections indicate stability or decline, which should reduce housing demand pressures in the area, benefiting potential buyers.

 Frequently Asked Questions - Development